 - a.
 Create one way for new service providers to become vendors of the regional centers.
 This must be defined by June 30, 2025. - b.
 All regional centers must use the new way beginning January 1, 2026.
-They must provide an updated list of their service providers every 3 months.
+They must provide an updated list of their service providers to the Department every three months.

-- Having one way to become a vendor of a regional center can make it easier to get more service providers and make the approval process easier for them. - Having more service providers available should help individuals get support sooner and have provide more choices in their services. - Participant-Directed Social Recreation and Camp, and Coordinated Career Pathways, are new services.
-For these services, regional centers must approve new service providers in the same way.
-These requirements can serve as a model for approval of all vendors. - The Department is working closely with regional centers and the Association of Regional Center Agencies (ARCA) to create one way that all regional centers will use. - The statewide Provider Directory will be the single list of available service providers, after its development is complete.
-See the link for more information.
+- Having one way to become a vendor of a regional center can make it easier to get more service providers and make the approval process easier for them. - Having more service providers available should help individuals get support sooner and provide more choices in their services. - In 2024, the Department began working closely with regional centers. - The new way to become vendorized has been created ahead of the June 30, 2025 deadline. - The statewide Provider Directory is the single list of available service providers.
+The new way to become a vendor of a regional center will use the Provider Directory. - Regional centers will be trained to use it by January 1, 2026.